Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-18-Constrained-Optimization.md

 <iframe scrolling="no" title="ConstrainedOptimization-2" src="https://www.geogebra.org/material/iframe/id/nzcvzjbj/width/700/height/500/border/888888/sfsb/true/smb/false/stb/false/stbh/false/ai/false/asb/false/sri/false/rc/false/ld/false/sdz/true/ctl/false" width="700px" height="500px" style="border:0px;"> </iframe>
 </p>

-What is your observation about the line (contours of the objective function) to circle (contours of the constraint)?
-Esspecially, at the point it maximizes (minimizes) the objective function.
+What is your observation about the line (contours of the objective function) to the circle (contours of the constraint)?
+Especially, at the point it maximizes (minimizes) the objective function.

-<b> The line is tangent to the circle (In general, the contour of the objective function is tangent to the contour of constraint function at maximum or minimum)
+<b> The line is tangent to the circle (In general, the contour of the objective function is tangent to the contour of the constraint function at maximum or minimum)

 ## Analytical approach

 With this observation, we can introduce the gradient vector (a simple quantity that we can calculate) of both objective and constraint functions and see how they are related.
 Once again, move the point $A$ and observe the direction of gradient vectors.
-Where they are perpendicular to each other ?
+Where they are perpendicular to each other?
 Where they are parallel to each other?
 <p align="center">
 <iframe scrolling="no" title="GradientConstrainedOpt" src="https://www.geogebra.org/material/iframe/id/zyrkackr/width/700/height/500/border/888888/sfsb/true/smb/false/stb/false/stbh/false/ai/false/asb/false/sri/false/rc/false/ld/false/sdz/true/ctl/false" width="700px" height="500px" style="border:0px;"> </iframe>
 </p>